 Sure.
 We’d all love the convenience and practicality of an auto body rotisserie, but many can’t due to either budget, space, or both — decent automotive rotisseries cost between $1,000 and $2,000.

-For backyard builders and DIY weekend warriors using a home garage, it should be considered where the automotive rotisserie is stored when not in use.
+For backyard builders and DIY weekend warriors using a home garage, where the automotive rotisserie is stored when not in use should be considered.
 I have this issue now with my engine stands.
 They are piled up in a corner somewhere.

 DIY Wooden Tip-Over Jig and Plans